 A diagnosis of dry macular degeneration increases your risk of developing it in the other eye.

 Wearing sunglasses may be one of the best and easiest ways to protect your eyes.
 Protect your eyes from above and the sides by wearing wrap around sunglasses.
-To read more about sunglasses and the damaging effects of blue light click here:
+To read more about sunglasses and the damaging effects of ultraviolet light click here:

 Blue blocker sunglasses protect the retina from the damaging effects of blue light.